 From museums and castles to literary country walks, discover all this area has to offer.

-Open spaces, fresh air, tranquil Scottish countryside, and breath-taking views - exciting adventures await you in the Tweed Valley.
-You will be spoilt for choice when looking for ways to explore the culture of the area, but here is a peek at some of the highlights on offer in this beautiful part of Scotland.
+Open spaces, fresh air, tranquil Scottish countryside, dramatic history and fascinating culture – exciting adventures await you in the Tweed Valley.
+You will be spoilt for choice when looking for ways to explore the culture of the area, but here is a peek at some of the highlights on offer in this breath taking part of Scotland.

 John Buchan Museum

 To learn more about the life of ‘Thirty Nine Steps’ author John Buchan (1875 – 1940), visit the John Buchan Museum in Peebles.
 This is just one of over 100 books that he wrote, the majority of which were influenced by his Scottish upbringing and time spent in the area.
 This remarkable man studied Classics at Oxford, read for the Bar, became a publisher, contributed to the Spectator and was the war correspondent for the Times.
 In addition to being made Chancellor of Edinburgh University, he was also a Member of Parliament for Scottish Universities.
 In 1935 he was appointed Governor-General of Canada, a position he held until his death in 1940.

 Choose from a culturally rich selection of music, films, dance shows, talks, and theatre productions all shown at Peeble’s very own Eastgate Theatre.

 Situated just one mile away from Peebles, the romantic medieval Neidpath castle overlooks the River Tweed.
 The walls of the L-plan rubble-built tower house have thousands of stories to tell that date back to the late 14th century.
 Take a leisurely stroll around the castle grounds or look here to explore the castle’s pit prison, hand-cut draw well and Queen Mary’s room.

 St. Ronan’s Wells: